Did you know that Greater Manchester has some of the most socially-deprived wards in the UK, with 75,000 children living in poverty?

 Whether through sponsorship, donating our resources, or spending time with projects, we’re here to give back to the community around us.

-This year UKFast committed 5,000 hours to charitable causes, that’s around one day per person per year.
+In 2018, UKFast committed 5,000 hours to charitable causes - that’s around one day per person, per year.
 We’re giving every member of the team the opportunity to take a day out of the office to support a charity that helps disadvantaged children.
 So far, we’ve spent time painting fences and transforming the goat and alpaca enclosure at The Children’s Adventure Farm Trust, and we’re spending time helping maintain the grounds at the Seashell Trust too.

-There’s no denying a skills gap in the technology and digital industries, a huge part of that is because technical education is lagging behind.
+There’s no denying that there is a skills gap in the technology industry, a huge part of that is because technical education is lagging behind.
 With that in mind, we’ve installed six Raspberry Pi café computer suites in schools and youth centres across Greater Manchester and beyond.
-This work has also seen us supporting Pi cafes in Malawi and Lehae, Johannesburg too.
-We also hold regular Code Clubs, work experience opportunities, courses for teachers and beyond!
+This work has also seen us supporting Pi cafes in Malawi, Lehae and Johannesburg too.
+We also hold regular Code Clubs, work experience opportunities and courses for teachers and beyond!

 The UKFast Community and Education Awards celebrate the very best of people in Greater Manchester.
 With awards celebrating everyone from young entrepreneur to young carer of the year, this event recognises and rewards the unsung heroes on our doorstep.